 - Centrally coordinate with TOs and Grand Prix Head Judges to make sure all Grand Prix have appropriate staffing (Head Judges and Appeals Judges) from the group.

 - Own best practices and processes for large scale tournaments.

 - Ensure Grand Prix Head Judges are fulfilling their obligations, including post-event tournament reports.

 The selection committee for the Grand Prix Head Judge Leader consists of a Program Coordinator, four active Grand Prix Head Judges and two Level 3 judges chosen from the at-large population.
 Anyone seeking the position is ineligible to serve on the selection committee.

 The Regional Coordinator Leader position is a management role focused on the guidance of the Regional Coordinators and ensuring that the regions implement the program’s structure appropriately.
-It is a one-year appointment (April-March) contracted by Wizards of the Coast.
+It is a two-year appointment contracted by Wizards of the Coast.

 It is not a prerequisite that the candidate be a Regional Coordinator, but experience with the role is preferred.
 If a Regional Coordinator would have his or her term expire while serving as Regional Coordinator Leader, that term would be automatically renewed.

 - Oversee the selection process for new Regional Coordinators in a portion of the global regions twice a year, including generating questions and coordinating evaluations.

 - Facilitate Regional Coordinator discussion, act as mentor to new members, and be a significant voice for regional administration questions.
 Mediate disputes among Regional Coordinators as necessary.